 CHAPTER/LESSON 1.
 WHO SHOULD INVEST?
 HOW TO DO IT?
 WHEN TO START?

 The point of investing isn't to take risks, it's to reap the rewards from your risk (and those rewards can be huge, such as a simple strategy which would have turned $11,000 into $1 Million in the 17 years ending in 2004).
 But we won't be shooting for those types of returns.
-Instead we'll look at different investments which carry varying levels of risk (for instance stocks are riskier than bonds) so that you can tailor conservative investments that let you sleep soundly at night.
+Instead we'll look at different investments which carry varying levels of risk (for instance, individual stocks are riskier than bonds).
+And we'll recommend conservative investments that are essentially risk-free, allowing you to sleep soundly at night.
+As you will see here, there are many ways you can go about it, and it doesn't need to be intimidating: a sound investment in stocks has historically returned 9%.

 But before you begin investing there are at least two things you should do: